Doppler radar: History

 Specialized radars quickly were developed when digital techniques became lightweight and more affordable.
 Pulse-Doppler radars combine all the benefits of long range and high velocity capability.
 Pulse-Doppler radars use a medium to high PRF (on the order of 3 to 30 kHz), which allows for the detection of either high-speed targets or high-resolution velocity measurements.
 Normally it is one or the other; a radar designed for detecting targets from zero to Mach 2 does not have a high resolution in speed, while a radar designed for high-resolution velocity measurements does not have a wide range of speeds.
 Weather radars are high-resolution velocity radars, while air defense radars have a large range of velocity detection, but the accuracy in velocity is in the tens of knots.

 Antenna designs for the CW and FM-CW started out as separate transmit and receive antennas before the advent of affordable microwave designs.
 In the late 1960s, traffic radars began being produced which used a single antenna.
 This was made possible by the use of circular polarization and a multi-port waveguide section operating at X band.
 By the late 1970s this changed to linear polarization and the use of ferrite circulators at both X and K bands.
 PD radars operate at too high a PRF to use a transmit-receive gas filled switch, and most use solid-state devices to protect the receiver low-noise amplifier when the transmitter is fired.

 Applications

 Doppler radars are used in aviation, sounding satellites, Major League Baseball's StatCast system, meteorology, radar guns, radiology and healthcare (fall detection and risk assessment, nursing or clinic purpose), and bistatic radar (surface-to-air missiles).

-A termite detection system was also proposed.